The Ayvu Rapyta Project: In the beginning was a word

 As part of the final leg in the Garland project, we are pursuing a project that promises to make good a tragic event in our racist past.

-Much of the twenty-first century is spent rectifying the damage of colonisation.
+Much work needs to be done to rectify the damage of colonisation.
 This involves partnerships between first and second peoples to revive the knowledge and objects that were destroyed to make way for a universalist Western system.

 León Cadogán was named after Trotsky by his parents, who left New Australia after a fire.
 Leon came to know the Mbya Guarani while harvesting herba mate in the forests of Caaguazú (“great herb” in Guarani).
-He became initiated under the name of Tupa Kuchubi Veve” (“One who flies like a whirlwind”) and collated their foundation myth Ayvu Rapyta (“origins of the word”) and translated it into Spanish.
-In 1949 he was made “Protector of the Indians”, but was subsequently harrassed by the dictator Alfredo Stroessner and died in 1973.
+He became initiated under the name of Tupa Kuchubi Veve (“One who flies like a whirlwind”) and collated their foundation myth Ayvu Rapyta (“origins of the word”) which he translated it into Spanish.
+In 1949 he was made “Protector of the Indians”, but was subsequently harassed by the dictator Alfredo Stroessner and died in 1973.
 His son Rodger Cadogán continues a foundation in his name.

 Ayvu Rapyta describes how the world was created by the father, Ñamandu, who used kuaarara (wisdom) to create language even before the existence of the world.
 It describes the destruction of the earth by flood and the creation of word-souls (Ñe’ ẽy).
 A key role is given to the maino’i (hummingbird) who sustains Ñamandu during creation.

 Origin myths like the Judeo-Christian Genesis and the Mayan Popul Vu help us understand the enduring mystery of creation and the origins of the human story.
 Ayvu Rapyta is yet to be widely known in the English-speaking world.
 We are thankful to the efforts of an Argentinean author, Andrea Ferrari, who is translating this epic along with Cadogan’s copious notes.